For so many years we have been told about this notion by everyone that you should eat less fats or buy products that have ‘low fat’ in them.

 Why we need Fat?

-Every cell in our body requires fat, it provides a protective layer called the cell membrane which covers each and every cell in our body.
+In a nut shell, every cell in our body requires fat, it provides a protective layer called the cell membrane which covers each and every cell in our body.

 In fact, about 60% of our brain is comprised of fat, so when we eat low fat, Our body doesn’t have what it needs to make hormones, to maintain proper immune function, and for the absorption of vitamins A, D, E, and K which cannot be processed without fat.